ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

   version: "1.9"
 ```

-We can apply the `group_by_exp` filter with our software version as the parameter using
+We can apply the `group_by_exp` filter to group our software by _major_ version number.
+For major version we are not concerned with the decimal places (just 1.x, 2.x, 3.x, etc).
+So our expression will use the **slice** filter.
+Like so:

 ```
 {{ page.software | group_by_exp:"item", "item.version | slice: 0" }}